srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Lab-Scenario-Preview/Module09.md

-# Lab Scenario Preview: AZ-900: Describe Azure architecture and services

-## Lab 09 - Create a VM with a Template
+# Lab Scenario Preview: Lab 09 - Create a VM with a Template

-### Lab overview
+## Lab overview

 In this walkthrough, we will deploy a virtual machine with a QuickStart template and examine monitoring capabilities.